aws-samples/aws-modernization-with-nirmata/content/3_NCH/Cluster_Control/_index.md

 weight: 10
 ---

 After the user account is fully activated, it’s now time to begin to configure the Kubernetes clusters that Nirmata Control Hub (NCH) will be working with.
-On the opening screen, there is an introduction page explaining what NPM looks to accomplish.
+On the opening screen, there is an introduction page explaining what NCH looks to accomplish.

 Click the **Get Started** button.